-This article discusses a collection of Azure network security best practices.
+This article discusses a collection of Azure best practices to enhance your network security.
 These best practices are derived from our experience with Azure networking and the experiences of customers like yourself.

 For each best practice, this article explains: